joealden/corum-docs/src/development/3-iterations/2-versionControl.md

 ### Documentation

-Due to the fact that with every change (commit) made to the repo is accompanied by a message, it means that anyone can look at the history of the repo and see when and why a change was made.
+Due to the fact that every change (commit) made to the repo is accompanied by a message, it means that anyone can look at the history of the repo and see when and why a change was made.
 This is extremely useful; for example, if I find a bug I can easily look at the history of that file and determine when this change was made.
-This allows me to more easily find more potential bugs that might stem from the same commit.
+This allows me to more easily find other potential bugs that might stem from the same commit.

 Also, for this project, this is useful because it allows me to examine the development process of Corum and more easily comment on it for this report.